 FOMO Sale Tickets

-For aspiring burners with extra cash to spend, Burning Man offers around 4,000 tickets at a much higher price of $1,400 per ticket.
+For aspiring burners with extra cash to spend, Burning Man offers around 4,000 tickets at a much higher prices of $1,500 to $2,500 per ticket.
 Note that in years past these tickets haven’t been eligible for resale through STEP.

 These tickets don’t have any special privileges.
 All tickets to Burning Man offer the same access.
 In years past, the extra money paid for the tickets like these goes to support Burning Man art.